dice-group/dice-template-library/README.md

 By default, the generator and corresponding utilities are exported under the `dice::template_library::` namespace.
 If you want this generator to serve as a drop in replacement for `std::generator` until it arrives use `#define DICE_TEMPLATELIBRARY_GENERATOR_STD_COMPAT 1` before including the generator header.
-That will export all generator related things under namespace `std::`.
+That will export all generator-related things under namespace `std::`.

 ### `channel`
-A single producer, single consume queue.
+A single-producer, single-consume queue.
 This can be used to communicate between threads in a more high level fashion than a mutex+container would allow.

 ### `variant2`